 Take ownership of your entire workload

 This is the first step to taking ownership as an Assistant.
-Have a look at all of the day to day tasks that are assigned to you.
+Have a look at all of the day-to-day tasks that are assigned to you.
 I bet there are loads.
 These are the tasks that you should have complete control over.
-For every task you have full control over, think to yourself: How can I make every task a complete success?
+For every task you have full control over, think to yourself: How can I make every task successful?
 What can I do to ensure the process attached to each task runs smoothly and is working well?
-Please create a list of these tasks and spend some time making them more efficient.
+Please list these tasks and spend some time making them more efficient.
 You own these tasks, and you should take responsibility for their success.

-It is also worth taking the time to ensure that you know what success looks like with each of your tasks.
+It is also worth taking the time to ensure you know what success looks like with each task.
 Are the expectations from your Executive clearly defined?
 Suppose you are unsure what is expected of you and what the result should look like.
-In that case, it is your responsibility to have a conversation with your Executive to define their expectations and what success looks like.
+In that case, you are responsible for conversing with your Executive to define their expectations, and what success looks like.

 Focus on the results

-When you are more accountable for your actions, it will lead to you being much more results-focused, making you more valuable to your organisation.
-With everything you do, think to yourself what the goals are here, what my objectives are, what I want to achieve, and what are the valuable outcomes.
-This level of critical thinking is beneficial to your business because you will constantly be looking for a return on investment in everything you do.
-If you find you spend ages on a task that is not business critical or adds value, because you are accountable for that task, you can adjust the process and make it more effective.
+Being more accountable for your actions will lead to you being much more results-focused, making you more valuable to your organisation.
+With everything you do, think to yourself what the goals are here, what your objectives are, what you want to achieve, and what are the valuable outcomes.
+This level of critical thinking benefits your business because you constantly look for a return on investment in everything you do.
+If you spend ages on a task that is not business-critical or adds value, you can adjust the process and make it more effective because you are accountable for that task.